The two-clock problem in population dynamics: Applications

 \subsection{A simple epidemic model}

-We illustrate the theory developed above with a simple epidemic model near disease-free equilibrium, using methods previously developed for microbial growth \cite{lin_effects_2017,lin_single-cell_2020,genthon_noisy_2024}.
-If the susceptible population is large enough, the initial stages of an epidemic can be represented as a branching process.
+We illustrate the theory developed above with a simple epidemic model in the initial stages of an outbreak, using methods previously developed for microbial growth \cite{lin_effects_2017,lin_single-cell_2020,genthon_noisy_2025}.
+Assuming a large enough susceptible population, the initial stages of an epidemic can be represented as a branching process as discussed in the previous section.
 In the simplest case, every individual has a latency period $\tau$ following a distribution $f(\tau)$, after which it infects an average of $R_0$ other individuals, so that the spreading rate $\Lambda$ of the epidemic is given by the Euler-Lotka equation \eqref{eq:el}.
-This version of the equation treats every individual as equally infectiuous, neglecting the fact that different strains of a disease may have different properties.
+This version of the equation treats every individual as equally infectious.
 We remove this assumption by introducing a strain-specific infectivity parameter $\iota$, such that the average offspring number is given by $e^\iota$, inherited according to the simple autoregressive model

-with $\eta$ a unit normal random variable.
+with $\xi$ a unit normal random variable.
 Here \mbox{$0 \leq c_\iota < 1$} quantifies the heritability of infectiousness.
 The distribution of infectivities along a forward lineage has mean $\overline{\iota}$ and variance $\sigma_\iota^2$, regardless of heritability.

-However, a single forward lineage does not give an accurate account of epidemic spread as it neglects differences in reproductive success.
-The population distribution over infectivities has mean
+The forward model defined in Eq.~\eqref{eq:epi_iotap_f} does not give an accurate account of epidemic spread as more infectious individuals contribute disproportionately to the population.
+We can verify that the population distribution over infectivities has mean

 (Derivations for this and all following equations can be found in \ref{apdx:epi}.)
-The population is dominated by the offspring of successful individuals, which will be more infectious themselves if infectivities are heritable, $c_\iota > 0$.
-As a consequence, the net reproductive number is higher than expected:
+The population is dominated by the offspring of successful individuals, which will be more infectious themselves as long as infectivities are heritable ($c_\iota > 0$).
+As a consequence, the net reproductive number is higher than expected based on forward lineages:

-We find that heritability increases the spread of the epidemic as more successful strains pass their advantage on to descendants.
+Heritability increases the spread of the epidemic as more successful strains pass their advantage on to descendants.

 In the long run, most infections arise from a few highly infectious individuals.
-If we were to trace the ancestry of infected individuals, we would observe a statistical pattern for infectivities that differs from Eq.~\eqref{eq:epi_iotap_f}, namely
+If we were to trace the ancestry of infected individuals, we would observe a statistical pattern for infectivities that differs from Eq.~\eqref{eq:epi_iotap_f}.
+Indeed, the ancestry of an individual would appear to follow the autoregressive process